A Control Theoretical Approach to Online Constrained Optimization: Numerical Experiments

-When $k$ is such that $\x^*_k\not=\x^*_{k,\mathrm{UNC}}$, namely the true optimum lies on the region where the linear inequality constraints in Problem~\eqref{eq:quadratic-online-optimization-general} are violated, the inequality constraints act as equality constraints.
-Then the true optimum is identified by a couple $\left(\x_k^*,\w_k^{\prime\,*}\right)$ with $\w_k^{\prime\,*} \neq 0$ and once $\w_k^{\prime}$ becomes different from zero Equation~\eqref{eq:satanti wind-up} becomes an identity map, making Algorithm~\eqref{eq:control-based-algorithm} and Algorithm~\eqref{eq:control-based-algorithma-anti wind-up} identical.
-As discussed earlier, the control-based algorithm guarantees perfect tracking.
-However, as shown in Figure~\ref{fig:comp-ineq}, there is a significant difference between the two Algorithms when passing through the red region.
-This difference is due to the wind-up that results in a delay of $\w_k^{\prime}$ relative to $\w_k^{\prime\,*}$ in going from $\w_k^{\prime} = 0$ to $\w_k^{\prime} \neq 0$.
+A first observation is that, similarly to the case with equality constraints, the (projected) primal-dual is outperformed by both control-based algorithms, in the sense that they can attain much smaller tracking errors.
+In particular, we can see that the control-based algorithms are converging to the optimal trajectory during the intervals of time when $\x^*_k=\x^*_{k,\mathrm{UNC}}$ and $\x^*_k \neq \x^*_{k,\mathrm{UNC}}$, while the unstructured primal-dual only reaches a bounded neighborhood of the trajectory.
+This again highlights the effectiveness of a control theoretical algorithm design.

+Comparing the control-based algorithms, we notice that both undergo transients\footnote{We remark that the transients of ``Control-based'' in Figure~\ref{fig:comp-ineq} at times $400$, $800$ are present but hidden by the other trajectory.} when the optimization problem switches back and forth between the modes $\x^*_k=\x^*_{k,\mathrm{UNC}}$ and $\x^*_k \neq \x^*_{k,\mathrm{UNC}}$.
+However, the algorithms differ significantly in the duration of these transients, as well as their magnitude.
+Indeed, the introduction of the anti-windup mechanism ensures much shorter transients, and smaller tracking errors.

-The main issue arises when the dual variable $\w^{\prime}_k$ becomes saturated.
+In particular, the main issue when switching between $\x^*_k=\x^*_{k,\mathrm{UNC}}$ and $\x^*_k \neq \x^*_{k,\mathrm{UNC}}$ is that the dual variable $\w^{\prime}_k$ becomes saturated.
 In such cases, the algorithm continues to integrate the error $\f^{\prime}_k$ and increases the internal state variables associated with the integral actions.
 Ideally, when saturation is active, we are within the bounds of the inequality constraints, allowing the optimization algorithm to work as an unconstrained optimization.
 Consequently, the integration of the error $\f_k^{\prime}$ becomes not only redundant but also detrimental.
 The integral actions retain memory of the previously integrated error and negatively affect the algorithm's performance even outside the saturation region.
 The anti wind-up mechanism aims to reduce these integral actions when they are unnecessary, attempting to directly compensate for the input $\f_k^{\prime}$.

-Finally, in Figure~\ref{fig:comp-ineq} we can see the presence of some transient effects, some related to the crossing of the red region the others linked to the change of the slope in the triangular wave.